Eating Too Much Sugar in Pregnancy – Side Effects and Tips to Reduce It

 If you cannot ditch sugar completely, limit the intake during pregnancy.
 Have one teaspoon instead of two with your cup of tea.

-In case you are mid-pregnancy and your blood sugar level are higher than normal, here are some healthy foods to include in your diet.
-Along with exercise, these food help lower blood pressure during pregnancy.
+If you are mid-pregnancy, and your blood sugar level is higher than normal, here are some healthy foods to include in your diet.
+Along with exercise, these foods help lower blood pressure during pregnancy.

 1. Low-glycemic foods